 Average car insurance cost for 23-year-olds by state

 The average cost of car insurance can vary greatly based on your geographic location.
 This is because each state has different laws surrounding insurance, as well as different rates of accidents or natural disasters.
+Regional medical costs and the price of parts and labor for vehicle repairs can also impact how much full coverage insurance costs.

 |State||Average annual full coverage premium for 23-year-old male||Average annual full coverage premium for 23-year-old female||Overall average annual full coverage premium|

-Cheapest car insurance companies for 23-year-olds
+Cheapest car insurance for 23-year-olds

 |Car insurance company||Average annual full coverage premium for 23-year-old males||Average annual full coverage premium for 23-year-old females||Overall average annual full coverage premium|